OS2G/constitution/constitution.md

     C. Treasurer

-    The Treasurer shall collect and disperse all funds, report regularly on RSO’s financial state to the Executive Committee, and develop an annual budget.
+    The Treasurer shall collect and disperse all funds, report regularly on RSO's financial state to the Executive Committee, and develop an annual budget.

     D. Secretary

-    The Secretary shall record and distribute minutes of meetings to all members and the faculty advisor within one week of the meeting, maintain a membership roster, notify members of meetings, and record members’ attendance at meetings.
+    The Secretary shall record and distribute minutes of meetings to all members and the faculty advisor within one week of the meeting's occurance, maintain a membership roster, notify members of meetings, and record members’ attendance at meetings.

 2. Election